 Welcome to our Disney Friends Blog Hop #2!
+This hop is all about money saving tips for Disney!
 When you’re finished here, don’t forget to click the “next” button until you get all the way around the loop!

 We are often asked “how do you go to Disney SO often?” followed by, “Disney is SO expensive!”
 And while we agree that it is pricey, when you look at what you are getting for what you are spending, we definitely think that it’s worth it.
 Not to mention, we have learned a lot of ways to save money so we can get there more often!